florianbepunkt/playwright-image-snapshot/README.md

 # playwright-image-snapshot

 Enhanced image snapshots for @playwright/test.
-A slightly modified port of `jest-image-snapshot` (https://github.com/americanexpress/jest-image-snapshot)
+A modified port of `jest-image-snapshot` (https://github.com/americanexpress/jest-image-snapshot) for Playwright.

 ## Installation